AstralisVox/AstraVisus/README.md

 Of course, we have the normal contact method of using the SpigotMC website or McMarket website.
 You can locate my profile here: https://www.spigotmc.org/members/astralisvox.14953/, Feel free to privately message me about anything related to any of my plugins.

-### **GitHub**

-As you can tell, I also have set everything here on github as well.
-So if you need any support feel free to post a issue for the related plugin

-***

-Lastly, I would like to say Thank you for supporting my plugins and supporting me as a developer.
-While I am still somewhat new to plugin development I try to provide the best support and the best plugins for you guys (and girls).
-Again, Thank you.